by Kameron Hurley

 Women fought too.

 In fact, women did all sorts of things we think they didn’t do.
 In the middle ages, they were doctors and sheriffs.
 In Greece they were… oh, sod it.
 Listen.
 Foz Meadows does a better job with all the linky-links, for those who desire “proof.”
 Let’s just put it this way: if you think there’s a thing – anything – women didn’t do in the past, you’re wrong.
 Women – now and then – even made a habit of peeing standing up.
 They wore dildos.
-So even things the funny-ha-ha folks immediately raise a hand to say “It’s impossible women didn’t do X!”
+So even things the funny-ha-ha folks immediately raise a hand to say, like: “It’s impossible women did X!”
 Well.
 They did it.
-Except maybe impregnate other women.
-But even then, there were, of course, intersex folks categorized as “women” who did just that.
+Intersex women and trans women, too, have fought and died, often misgendered and forgotten, in the ranks of history.
+And let us remember, when we speak about women and men as if these are immutable, somehow “historical” categories, that there are those who have always lived and fought in the seams between things.

 But none of those things fit our narrative.
 What we want to talk about are women in one capacity: their capacity as wife, mother, sister, daughter to a man.
 I see this in fiction all the time.
 I see it in books and TV.
 I hear it in the way people talk.